 Configuring Your Mission Type¶

 Galileo supports many scripting languages (such as R, Python, Julia, and Stata) and simulators (Gromacs, HECRAS, AmberTools, etc.) right out-of-the-box.
-The first step in configuring your Mission is to select your target framework from the drop-down list.
+The first step in configuring your Mission is to select your target framework from the drop-down list as shown in the gif in the previous section.
+Once you have selected the application type and version, fill in the required datum in the prompts.
+These settings can be changed later on once you have finished the initial creation step.

 Adding and Removing Files¶